Alexis-Fonseca/CB_Koljo_Fjord/README.md

 ### 4. Further analysis: Cable bacteria determination by assembly of rRNA sequences

-Cable bacteria abundance was further analysed in Koljö Fjord, assembling the rRNA gene reads (obtained by SortMeRNA ) using rnaSPAdes (spades V 4.0.0) with “-k 31,55,77,97,127.”
-16S rRNA gene sequences were identified with Barrnap V0.9 and aligned against the SILVA_138.1_SSURef_NR99 database, using 44 Ca. Electrothrix spp.
-16S rRNA gene sequences, using BLASTN V2.15.0+ with “-max_target_seqs 1.”
-16S rRNA gene sequence matching with Ca. Electrothrix spp. with >90% identity, e-value < 1x10e-10 and query cover > 95% were selected and quantified using coverM with the mode “contig” and method “-m  tpm,” previous mapping of original rRNA gene reads against the assembled and annotated Ca. Electrothrix spp.
-16S rRNA sequences.
-Thirteen partial 16S rRNA Ca. Electrothrix gene sequences ranging from 411 bp to 941 base pairs (bp) were obtained.
+Cable bacteria abundance was further analysed in Koljö Fjord, assembling the SSU rRNA sequences (obtained by SortMeRNA) using rnaSPAdes (spades V 4.0.0) with “-k 31,55,77,97,127.”
+16S rRNA gene sequences were identified with Barrnap V0.9 and aligned against the SILVA_138.1_SSURef_NR99 database, augmented with 33 *Ca*.
+Electrothrix 16S rRNA gene sequences from NCBI, using BLASTN V2.15.0+ with “-max_target_seqs 1.”
+16S rRNA gene sequences matching with *Ca*.
+Electrothrix with > 90% identity, e-value < 1x10e-10 and query cover > 95% were selected and quantified using coverM with the mode “contig” and method “-m  tpm,” (transcripts per million), previous mapping of original rRNA sequences against the assembled 16S rRNA. *Thirteen partial 16S rRNA genes of *Ca*.
+Electrothrix, ranging from 411 bp to 941 base pairs (bp), were obtained (file *Ca*.
+Electrothrix from Kolö Fjord").

 #### 4.1.
 Assembly rRNA sequences (all the rRNA files from SortMeRNA concatenated in the file P30612_129_16S_rRNA_FINAL.fasta.gz)